Brent Ladds: Honours and awards

 Ladds received the OHA Gold Stick Award in 1992, an order of merit given for service to hockey by a non-player.
 He received the Hockey Canada Order of Merit in 1997, for contributions to hockey at the national level.
 He received the President's Award from the Ontario Hockey Federation in 2012, for contributions to hockey in Ontario.

 Personal life

-Ladds resided in Georgetown, Ontario, as of 1997.
+Ladds was married by age 25, and was a partner in a carpet-laying business prior to working for the OHA.
+He resided in Georgetown, Ontario, as of 1997.
 He later lived in Toronto, then moved to Calgary, to be closer to family in 2014.
 After retiring from the OHA, Ladds helped operate his family's trout farm.